A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions: Agent Perspective

 \subsubsection{Leveraging General Pre-Training}

+General pre-training serves as an initialization stage for an agent.
+This initial knowledge can be modified and adapted through \emph{environment learning} (e.g., fine-tuning, see \cref{sec:environment_adaption}) or preserved and utilized via \emph{episodic improvement} (e.g., prompting, see \cref{sec:episodic_improvement}).

-Foundation agents leverage foundation models with broad knowledge and in-context learning capabilities \citep{brown_language_2020}.
+Foundation agents primarily rely on the former approach.
+They leverage foundation models with broad knowledge and in-context learning capabilities \citep{brown_language_2020}.
 These capabilities can eliminate the need for environment-specific fine-tuning, allowing agents to operate in computer environments using only the foundation model's broad knowledge and instructions provided through prompts to adapt to specific environments \citepeg{kim_language_2023}.
 For example, GPT-4 \citep{openai_gpt-4_2024}, when prompted as a web agent, can complete tasks such as filling out forms or navigating website links \citep{zheng_gpt-4vision_2024}.

 In contrast, specialized agents are either trained from scratch \citepeg{humphreys_data-driven_2022} or initialized with a pre-trained backbone (e.g., an image encoder) to accelerate learning the observation space \citep{li_mug_2024}.
 These agents typically require additional fine-tuning to adapt to computer environments (see \cref{sec:environment_adaption}).
 The foundation model or backbone choice depends on the observation space, action space, and specific task requirements.
 For example, \citet{zheng_gpt-4vision_2024} use GPT-4 \citep{openai_gpt-4_2024} as a multi-modal foundation model for their bi-modal agent. \citet{gur_real-world_2024} employ a coding-proficient foundation model \citep{chung_scaling_2022} to generate executable code. \citet{shaw_pixels_2023} fine-tune a vision backbone for their vision-based agent. \citet{iki_berts_2022} fine-tune a text backbone for their text-based agent. \citet{song_visiontasker_2024} use pre-trained object detection and OCR models to convert screenshots into text-based observations for direct UI access actions. \citet{gur_real-world_2024} pre-train an LLM from scratch only on HTML data while utilizing an HTML-specific local and global attention mechanism.